storj/storj/docs/blueprints/forgotten-deletes.md

 - The solution to forgotten garbage collection deletes is going to increase the TTL of trash that nodes hold.
 They will probably not like that.
 The extent to which the TTL of garbage is increased depends on how far back in time we may want to restore.

+- If we guarantee that we will run garbage collection at a point we will never revert beyond, does this mean that we may not be able to restore trash on the storage nodes?
+For example, imagine a bug in the zombie segment reaper which deletes valid segments, and maybe we only find out after garbage collection has run.
+The nodes may still have those pieces in the trash and could restore them, but we're not supposed to revert the database at this point.